 In 1997, I began practising yoga, initiated my now 25 year interest in meditation.
 I’ve recently restarted my yoga practice after a 10 year gap (and loving it).

-Because I appreciate the power of mindfulness in my own life, I’ve naturally incorporated simple meditation techniques and support into my therapeutic approach.
-It ties in nicely with the subtleties of my cranial osteopathic approach and BodyMind work with others.
+Because I appreciate the power of mindfulness in my own life, I’ve naturally found myself incorporating simple meditation techniques to support into my therapeutic approach.
+It ties in nicely with my holistic treatment approach.

 Shaolin Kung Fu, Tai Chi & Qigong

 I started training in Shaolin Kung Fu (along with my son) in 2014.
-In 2018, I extended my practice to include (Chen style) Tai Chi and Qi Gong with our teacher Shifu Yang of Shaolin Culture — a 34th generation Shaolin Disciple (since the age of 9).
+In 2018, I extended my practice to include (Chen style) Tai Chi and Qi Gong with our teacher Shifu Yang of Shaolin Culture (a 34th generation Shaolin Disciple since the age of 9).
 I feel blessed to be training under the guidance of such an authentic, and accomplished expert in the field.
-I’ve enjoyed the discipline, mindful and meditative aspects of the practice, as well as the restorative sense of vitality and wellness they so often bring.
-Regularly training alongside Shifu Yang and others who share our interest has truly been a pleasure.
+I’ve really enjoyed the discipline and meditative aspects of the practice, and the vitality it so often brings.

-I have loved travelling and the wonderfully expansive experiences it has to offer.
+Travelling has provided me with many wonderfully expansive experiences.
 I’ve enjoyed meditation and yoga practices in the ashrams and temples of Thailand and India, to the spiritually uplifting sounds of traditional African drumming, chanting and dance in West-Africa, and the healthful influences of veganism in Jamaica.
-It’s certainly opened my mind to many fantastically healthful practices.
+It’s opened my mind to the great breadth and range of well-being practices.

-Shaolin disciples for two weeks of consolidated Kung Fu, Tai Chi and Qigong Practice.
-We trained amidst the beautiful backdrops of Langya mountains and heights of Wudang mountains, as well as receiving a private invitation to the prestigious Shaolin Temple —Dengfeng.
-I participated in meditation training, talks, demonstrations, as well as a Traditional Chinese Medicine consultation delivered by several local indigenous practitioners.
-And I’m sure you know, travelling is a sure way to deepen and expand upon our perception of life as we know it!
+weeks of Kung Fu, Tai Chi and Qigong Practice.
+We trained amidst the beautiful backdrops of Langya mountains and within the heights of Wudang mountains, as well as enjoying a private invitation to the prestigious Shaolin Temple —Dengfeng.
+I was fortunate enough to have participated in meditation training, talks, demonstrations, as well as a Traditional Chinese Medicine consultation delivered by several local indigenous practitioners.

-I like to think that my life experiences will continue to lead me towards greater levels of expansive awareness, joy and insight.
-This to me is a very exciting prospect!
+I like to think that my life experiences will continue to lead me towards greater levels of insight and awareness.
+This to me is a most exciting prospect!